 I am a huge fan of lemon bars, lemonade and fresh fruit.
-Raspberries or strawberries seemed like they would be a great choice to pair with this recipe, so I went with strawberries.
-These Strawberry Lemonade Bars are super easy to make and taste soooooo good.
+Raspberries or strawberries seemed like they would be a great choice to pair with this recipe, so I went with strawberries to come up with these pink lemon bars.
+These strawberry lemonade bars are super easy to make and taste so good.
 It will be very hard to just eat one of these strawberry squares!
+Pink lemonade squares are a great summer lemon and strawberry dessert.

 Simple and tasty recipes have inspired me to get back into the kitchen, where I can release my creativity.
 I love to come up with new ideas for baking, especially when I can eat the results!
-These strawberry lemonade bars were fun to make, and I can’t wait to explore similar recipes because these came out so well.
+These strawberry lemonade bars were fun to make, and I can’t wait to explore similar recipes because these pink lemon bars came out so well.
+A lemon and strawberry dessert that is easy to make is one your will make often.

 These strawberry lemonade bars are the perfect addition to any brunch, luncheon, or dinner party.
 If you try this recipe during the spring, it is ideal for taking advantage of all the fresh local strawberries in your area!
 Fresh fruits taste amazing, and so do freshly squeezed lemons!
 A lifesaver for me is having a lemon squeezer.
 The lemon squeezer will assist you when you are squeezing your lemons at home.
 This fabulous yellow lemon squeezer is my favourite.